Finding Subgroups with Significant Treatment Effects: Introduction

-Our work also relates to recent work on false discovery rate control in multiple and adaptive hypothesis testing \cite{ramdas2019unified,lei2017star}.
+Our work also relates to recent work on false discovery rate control in multiple and adaptive hypothesis testing \citep{ramdas2019unified,lei2017star}.
 Unlike our setting, the FDR literature typically considers the statistically more daunting task of testing on the same data that was used to construct the adaptive hypothesis.
-Here we consider a sample splitting setting, where testing will be constructed on a separate data set.
-Moreover, unlike the FDR literature we construct algorithms for optimizing the out-of-sample power of the test.
-Arguably closest to our work from the FDR literature is the concurrent work of \cite{duan2021interactive}, which instantiates the FDR line of work on the heterogeneous treatment effect problem and presents an interactive algorithm that controls the false discovery rate of the constructed sub-group to be treated.
-On the contrary our work focuses on finding an assignment in a non-interactive manner, which maximizes the power of a test on a separate sample.
+Here we consider a sample-splitting setting, where testing will be constructed on a separate data set and we specifically focus on the out-of-sample power of the test.
+Arguably closest to our work from the FDR literature is the concurrent work of \cite{duan2021interactive}, which instantiates the FDR line of work on the heterogeneous treatment effect problem and presents an interactive algorithm that controls the false discovery rate of the constructed subgroup to be treated.
+The work of \cite{Armstrong2015-gc} considers inference on optimal treatment assignments, where the goal is to obtain a subgroup for which all conditional average treatment effects are positive with high confidence.
+Relative to this work, we instead provide a subgroup that aims to maximize evidence for a positive average subgroup effect on hold-out data, thus sidestepping the multiple-testing challenge in \cite{Armstrong2015-gc}.

+Our setup and motivation are very closely related to concurrent and independent work in \cite{Talisa2021-ud} that also considers the objective of finding subgroups with statistically significant treatment effects.
+Relative to their approach, we construct recursive-partitioning and model-based solutions where model selection itself is directly optimized for maximizing power.
+Relatedly, \cite{McFowland2018-wo} considers the problem of identifying most-affected subgroups, which it operationalizes as a problem of detecting anomalous patterns.
+In a similar spirit, \cite{Ladhania2020-ln} considers the selection of subgroups with consistently large treatment effects, which are then tested on separate data.

-There has also been recent work on providing robust versions of off-policy learning, which is similar in spirit to our motivation.
-The work of \cite{Dwivedi2020}, presents a stability based objective for estimating sub-group effects and for creating sub-groups with treatment effect heterogeneity, that are stable (i.e. do not vary a lot) and are well-calibrated out of sample, i.e. the average effect of sub-groups for which we declared a large effect has to also be large on out-of-sample.
-Finally, the concurrent work of \cite{leqi2021median} provides a way of estimating assignment policies that maximize the median policy value, instead of the expected policy value, which typically is more robust to outlier samples.
-Both of these works could lead to better out-of-sample power of statistical tests, since they lead to more robust sub-group heterogeneity identification.
-Unlike these works, our work directly targets the out-of-sample power as an objective.
+Recent work on providing robust versions of off-policy learning is similar in spirit to our motivation. \cite{Dwivedi2020} aims to identify subgroups with heterogeneous treatment effects that are stable (i.e. do not vary a lot) and are well-calibrated out of sample.
+Finally, concurrent work in \cite{leqi2021median} provides a way of estimating assignment policies that maximize the median policy value, instead of the expected policy value, which typically is more robust to outlier observations.
+Both of these works could lead to better out-of-sample power of statistical tests since they lead to more robust subgroup heterogeneity identification.